abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Interlude: Free monoids
 ---

 We saw how picking a different selection of laws gives rise to different types of monoid.
 But what monoids would we get if we pick no laws at all?
-These monoids (we get a different one depending on the set we picked) are called a *free monoids* (the word "free" is used in the sense that once you have the set, you can upgrade it to a monoid for free (i.e. without having to define anything else.)
+These monoids (we get a different one depending on the set we picked) are called a *free monoids* (the word "free" is used in the sense that once you have the set, you can upgrade it to a monoid for free (i.e. without having to define anything else).

 If you revisit the previous section you will notice that we already saw one such monoid.
 The free monoid with just one generator is isomorphic to the monoid of integers.